 Workbooks can contain all sorts of data.
 If you have a workbook that includes a number of worksheets, each containing only a small amount of data, you may wonder if there is a way to print the multiple worksheets on a single sheet of paper.

 There are a couple of ways that you can approach a solution to this problem.
 The first is simply print multiple pages per sheet, using the capabilities of your printer driver.
-For instance, I have an older HP LaserJet, and the printer driver allows me to specify the number of pages to print per sheet of paper.
+For instance, the driver for my printer allows me to specify the number of pages to print per sheet of paper.
 If I wanted to print three or four single-page worksheets all on one piece of paper, all I need to do is follow these steps:

 2. If you are using Excel 2007, choose the Entire Workbook option in the Print What area of the dialog box.
 If you are using a later version of Excel, use the drop-down list immediately under the Settings heading to choose Print Entire Workbook.